DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![AntiForgeryError](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/anti-forgery-error.png?raw=true)

-The sample project illustrates how to ensure your web application’s security in two use-case scenarios:
+The sample project illustrates how to ensure your web application's security in two use-case scenarios:

 ### Preventing Anauthorized CRUD Operations
 In this scenario, an attack attempts to perform a CRUD operation on the server side by emulating a request from a data aware control (an [ASPxGridView](http://help.devexpress.com/#AspNet/clsDevExpressWebASPxGridViewtopic) in the example).